 To support the aims of the Surrey Armed Forces Covenant, the 'Surrey Civilian Military Partnership Board' (SCMPB) fosters closer working relationships with the armed forces.
 The SCMPB board is made up of lead agencies and military partners and meets twice a year.
-Led by the Chairman of Surrey County Council, the board considers key issues affecting the armed forces community across the county.
+Led by the Chairman of Surrey County Council, the board considers key issues affecting the armed forces community across the county and aims to:

 Recognise and Remember task group

-The Recognise and Remember task group supports the commemoration of the endeavours of current service personnel as well as those who have served in the past.
-The group celebrates the role played by the Armed Forces Freedom marches, Armed Forces Day and Remembrance Day and encourages recognition and remembrance of the unique sacrifices made by the Armed Forces personnel in defence of society.
-The group also supports civic events that allow the community to recognise the armed forces including commemoration of First World War events over the next four years.
+The Recognise and Remember task group supports the commemoration of the endeavours of current and past service personnel.
+The group celebrates the role played by the Armed Forces Freedom marches, Armed Forces Day, Remembrance Sunday, VE Day and VJ Day.
+It encourages recognition and remembrance of the unique sacrifices made by the Armed Forces personnel in defence of society.

 Files available to download